This document provides guidance on using the features of the Staging tool included with every WPMU DEV hosted site.

 Click Apply to save your changes or click the X or Cancel to close the PHP module without switching your PHP.

-Password Protection is required for all Staging sites to help ensure that Staging sites aren’t indexed by search engines and that your Staging site is not visited by the public.
+HTTP Auth Password Protection is enabled by default for all Staging sites.
+This is to help ensure that Staging sites aren’t indexed by search engines and that your Staging site is not visited by the public.
 The password is not the same as any WordPress user account and can be set from your Hosting Hub.

-Click the Save button to save your new Password or Close to close without making any changes.
+Click the Save button to save your username and password or Close to close without making any changes.

 Get access to make changes to your Staging websites database.
 Click the Manage Database link to open the phpMyAdmin manager for your Staging site.
 This will not make changes to your Production site unless it is pushed live.